jasmas/cecd/README.md

 ===============

-cecd is an init script which can be used to run the cec-client utility from the [libCEC][1] into a daemon to provide an IP bridge to send CEC commands over an HDMI interface attached to the host.
+cecd is an init script which can be used to run the cec-client utility from the [libCEC][1] project as a daemon to provide an IP bridge for sending CEC commands over an HDMI interface attached to the host.
 A telnet session to the configured port will allow access to an interactive cec-client remotely.
 This script requires [libCEC][1], including the cec-client utility, and [socat][2].
 Default runlevels and command-line options for cec-client are intended for running cecd on a Raspberry Pi, but may be modified to run in any environment supported by libCEC with an attached HDMI interface, supporting CEC.